X

-There’s a new disease threat to be on the lookout for in 2024.
+Be on the lookout for a new disease threat: Red Crown Rot.
 Since it was first discovered in IL in 2017, Red Crown Rot has spread across the Midwest and KY and grown into an emerging disease threat.
 Unfortunately, you may not even realize it is in your fields because its foliar symptoms looks a lot like Sudden Death Syndrome (SDS).

 Red Crown Rot is a soilborne disease that causes stand reduction, pre- and post-emergence damping-off and ultimately reduced potential yield.
 The USDA says stem symptoms begin as a darkened, maroon/brick red discoloration of the lower stem that typically begins at the soil line and extends up the stem several centimeters.
 Then, foliar symptoms begin appearing as interveinal chlorosis between R3-R5.
 It is often found on individual plants that begin to develop into larger patches within a field.
 Soil tillage from environmental pressures such as windy conditions can lead to the spread of infection.